GiuliaMoreni95/Cortical_column_model_oscillations/Cortical column model/Project student/README.txt

 Here a new version of the cortical column code is provided.
-Rares Dorcioman created a new verson with better coding style than the standard version.
+This code reproduce the results of the cortical column with fixed weights (no STDP rule).
+This code (created by Rares Dorcioman) is a better version of 'MAIN_CODE1_fixed_weights.py'

 There are 3 .py codes, to run the model you only need to run "simulate.py".

-This code only reproduce the results of the cortical column with fixed weights (no STDP rule).
+You don't need any additional file.